 Only a limited number of Communal Blue parking permits are offered.
 The UWS Parking team monitor the number of Communal Blue permits issued and will stop issuing them once we are at capacity.

 Buying and displaying a valid Dedicated Red parking permit lets you park in the numbered red bay assigned to you on your nominated campus as well as any blue or yellow parking bay on any UWS campus.
-You cannot park in red bays other than your nominated bay.
+You cannot park in red bays that have not been assigned to you.